Cinode-Labs/api/ui-extensions/callbacks.md

 # Common callback semantics

+Callbacks are the core of Cinode extensions.

-When talking about callbacks, the term _request_ and _response_ refers to the HTTP message sent from Cinode to the integration and the following response back.
+> When talking about callbacks, the term _request_ and _response_ refers to the HTTP message sent from Cinode to the integration and the following response back.

 ## Common request structure